-Since CSCL came into force in 1973, it has been amended four times, the most recent amendment happened in 2017 and took effect in January 2019 with two major changes.
+Since CSCL came into force in 1973, it has been amended several times, the most recent amendment took effect in April 2018 with two major changes.

 The first change is the introduction of a new chemical category.
-Chemicals are designated into five chemical categories (general chemicals, monitoring chemicals, class I specified chemicals and PAC) based on their toxicity, persistency and bio-accumulativeness.
+Chemicals are designated into five chemical categories (general chemicals, monitoring chemicals, class I specified chemicals, class II specified chemicals and PAC) based on their toxicity, persistency and bio-accumulativeness.
 In this amendment, a new category "Specified General Substances" was added.
-A new substance is considered a PAC substance if its long-term toxicity to humans or environment is unknown.
+A new substance is considered a PACsubstance if its long-term toxicity to humans or environment is unknown.
 If the assessment result shows the chemical's adverse effects, the chemical will be classified as a Specified Chemical Substance, otherwise it is considered a General Substance.
 This new category of chemicals is for those that are not categorized as Specified Chemical Substances or PAC substances but have strong toxicity.